-- All senior loans consisting of first lien, unitranche, and second lien loans; - Senior loans consisting of first lien and unitranche loans; and, - Second lien loans.
+- All senior loans consisting of first lien, unitranche and second lien loans; - Senior loans consisting of first lien and unitranche loans; and, - Second lien loans.

-Lincoln additionally provides additional descriptive statistics including: (a) loan-to-value; (b) the impact of interest rate and credit changes on total return; (c) the results of stress testing spread changes in the current and subsequent quarters; and (d) default rates.
+Lincoln additionally provides descriptive statistics, including: (a) loan-to-value; (b) how the quarterly change in total return is impacted by changes in interest rates and changes in credit; (c) stress testing resulting in how value changes in the current and subsequent quarters as spreads change; and, (d) default rates.

-The U.S. non-investment grade corporate loan market has two segments: the broadly syndicated loan (BSL) market, which attracts larger companies (i.e., as an approximation companies with EBITDA greater than \$100 million) and direct lending market (i.e., companies with EBITDA less than \$100 million).
+The U.S. non-investment grade corporate loan market has two segments: the broadly syndicated loan ("BSL") market, which attracts larger companies (i.e., as an approximation companies with EBITDA greater than \$100 million) and direct lending market (i.e., companies less than \$100 million of EBITDA).
 While correlated, there are subtle but significant differences between the two markets.
-Both markets primarily provide floating rate loans; however, divergences exist in terms of market liquidity, company size and credit facility size.
-Given the greater liquidity in the BSL market, pricing and terms are a function of technical market and competitive factors, whereas the more illiquid direct lending market has a stronger orientation to assessing company fundamentals.
+Both markets primarily provide floating rate loans; however, divergences exist in terms of market liquidity and the size of the companies and credit facilities.
+Given the greater liquidity in the BSL market, pricing and terms are a function of technical market and competitive factors whereas the direct lending market, which is more illiquid, has a stronger orientation to assessing company fundamentals.

-In contrast to the S&P/LSTA U.S. Leveraged Loan 100 Index which is comprised of companies borrowing in the BSL market, the constituents in the LSDI are virtually all companies borrowing in the direct lending market.
+In contrast to the S&P/LSTA U.S. Leveraged Loan 100 Index, whose constituents are companies borrowing in the BSL market, the LSDI constituents are virtually all companies borrowing in the direct lending market.

-The direct lending market is a significant source of capital to private equity-backed mid-market companies.
-The LSDI benefits market participants by providing information to facilitate a greater understanding of the attributes of this important source of capital to the private sector.
+The direct lending market is a significant source of capital to private equity-backed middle market companies.
+The Lincoln Senior Debt Index benefits market participants by providing information facilitating a greater understanding of the attributes of this important source of capital to the private sector.